Montreal Institute for Genocide and Human Rights Studies

-The Montreal Institute for Genocide and Human Rights Studies (MIGS) is a research institute based at Concordia University in Montreal, Quebec, Canada.
+The Montreal Institute for Genocide and Human Rights Studies (MIGS) was a research institute based at Concordia University in Montreal, Quebec, Canada.
 It was founded in 1986 and promotes human rights awareness, in the field of genocide and mass atrocities by hosting frequent events, publishing policy briefs, engaging in counter activism on the web, and many other programs.
-Its keystone project is the Will to Intervene (W2I) Project which, under the advisement of Lt.
+Its keystone project was the Will to Intervene (W2I) Project which, under the advisement of Lt.
 General Roméo Dallaire and MIGS' Director Frank Chalk, builds domestic political will in Canada and the United States to prevent future mass atrocities.
+The Institute was closed in 2024 by Concordia University citing budgetary constraints.

 About

-The Montreal Institute for Genocide and Human Rights Studies (MIGS) is recognized internationally as Canada’s leading research and advocacy Institute for genocide and mass atrocity crimes prevention, MIGS conducts in-depth scholarly research and proposes concrete policy recommendations to resolve conflicts before they degenerate into mass atrocity crimes.
-MIGS has achieved national and international recognition for its national interest approach to the prevention of genocide and mass atrocity crimes from policymakers, academics, leading research institutes, and the media.
-Today, MIGS is Canada’s leading voice and international partner on Responsibility to Protect issues.
+The Montreal Institute for Genocide and Human Rights Studies (MIGS) was recognized internationally as Canada's leading research and advocacy Institute for genocide and mass atrocity crimes prevention, MIGS conducted in-depth scholarly research and proposed concrete policy recommendations to resolve conflicts before they degenerate into mass atrocity crimes.
+MIGS achieved national and international recognition for its national interest approach to the prevention of genocide and mass atrocity crimes from policymakers, academics, leading research institutes, and the media.
+Until its closure, MIGS was Canada's leading voice and international partner on Responsibility to Protect issues.

 Mission

-MIGS has the following stated goals:
+MIGS had the following stated goals: